Niavelli/Vulnerable-Docker-VM/README.md

 Well, if you remeber we have two more containers: `content_ssh_1` and `content_wordpress_1` - maybe it's there?

-Trust, it's not.
+Trust me, it's not.
 You can search for yourself by creating new ssh container and connects it to the `content_wordpress_1` container.
 This is to be done by only changing the `CONTAINER=content_wordpress_1` environment variable.

 OK, so if it's not on any of the containers, where can it be?
 Mmmmmm well ... all of these docker containers needs to run on a host, right? maybe it's there?
 But how to get access to the host's file system?